Marlins vs. Braves Player Props Betting Odds

 Arraez Stats

-- Arraez will look for his fifth straight game with a hit in this contest.
-During his last five outings he is batting .412 with three walks and two RBI.
+- Arraez has recorded at least one hit in five straight games.
+During his last five outings he is hitting .500 with three walks and two RBI.

 Arraez Recent Games